By Bill Minahan | July 11, 2019 | 0 Comments

 The ICO announced its intention to fine British Airways an unprecedented $229 million for a data breach that exposed the data of 500,000 customers.
 The breach included customer login information, credit cards, travel details, as well as names and addresses.

 Additionally, a day later the ICO announced its intent to fine The Marriott $123 million for a data breach that exposed 339 million guest records globally.

-Under the Global Data Protection Regulation (GDPR), the maximum GDPR fine is 4% of a company’s global turnover.
+Under the Global Data Protection Regulation (GDPR), the maximum amount in GDPR fines is 4% of a company’s global turnover.